Technology

 However, thanks to tech giants like Sony, Google and Samsung, smart contact lenses might be the next big thing.

-Exhibited in films like Mission Impossible or the gritty TV series Black Mirror, the ability to transform contact lens into an intelligent piece of information transmitting equipment is not too far away.
+Exhibited in films like Mission Impossible or the gritty TV series Black Mirror, the ability to transform a contact lens into an intelligent piece of information transmitting equipment is not too far away.
 Earlier this year, the life science division of Alphabet called Verily, which was previously part of Google, took in an $800 million investment to help this become a reality.

 If you are anything like myself, you might be hoping that they provide us with hands free Netflix streaming on the commute to work, or for a quick Facebook search when we bump into someone don’t quite remember the name of.
 Instead, they are actually being tested for something more basic, and arguably more important.